hapytex/css-selectors/README.md

 One can generate arbitrary CSS selectors (and their subcomponents).
 It is however not advisable to use this for anything other than for validation purposes (like with `QuickCheck`).

+---

+This package is dedicated in loving memory to my mother, Veerle Dumon, in the hope that eventually it will be as stylish as she was.